|Aircraft Captain PO1c Sugii Misao (rescued)

 "It was subsequently discovered that these aircraft were U .S.
 Army B-26 from Townsville, and they were good enough to photograph Task Group 17.3 a few seconds after "bomb release", thus proving beyond all doubt that they had attacked their own ships.
 Fortunately their bombing, in comparison with that of the Japanese formation a few moments earlier, was disgraceful!" p.
 49-50 [ Crace complained to Leary about the attack, and Leary replied that he had plans to improve army recognition of naval vessels.
 But the army air commander under General MacArthur insisted that there had been no bombing of Crace's force, declined the plans and prohibited further discussion of the matter.
 (Morrison, vol IV, p.
 39.]"

 Air'Tell Research Report "G4M Serial Numbers" by Jim Long

 J-Aircraft Message Boards "Hard Luck Rikko!
 The Saga of Betty F-378"

 Mitsubishi Type 1 Rikko 'Betty' Units of World War 2 page 41

 "In the face of withering fire from the ships, the formation leader, Lt.
 Kuniharu Kobayashi, fell at the head of his men - three other aeroplanes followed in a fiery death.
 Another bomber staggered into Lae with serious damage, while the 'Tail End Charlie' of the formation, commanded by FPO1/c Misao Sugii, managed to ditch at Deboyne Reef with one crewman dead onboard and another seriously wounded.
 The six remaining aircraft returned to Vunakanau, five of them with damage."

-Thanks to John Douglas, Osamu Tagaya, William Bartsch, Edward Rogers and James Lansdale for additional information.
+Thanks to John Douglas, Osamu Tagaya, William Bartsch, Edward Rogers and Jim Lansdale for additional information.